dexie/dexie-website/roadmap/dexie-cloud.md

 - [x] Support for private IDs (solution for per-user singletons)
 - [x] Support for generating tied realm IDs (consistency of realms that are tied to an entity)
 - [x] db.cloud.invites - an observable of invites
-- [ ] Tests
+- [x] Tests
-- [ ] Run migration on production cloud and publish new version
+- [x] Run migration on production cloud and publish new version
+- [x] Publish new version of sample todo app

-# Milestone 4 - Role support + Updated Documentation
+# Milestone 4 - Role support + Updated Documentation (CURRENT)

 - [ ] Respect roles
 - [ ] Respect global roles